ueberauth/ueberauth/README.md

 ## Customizing JSON Serializer

 Your json serializer can be configured depending on what you have installed in your application.
-Defaults to [Jason](https://github.com/michalmuskala/jason) in ueberauth libraries such as [ueberauth_google](https://github.com/ueberauth/ueberauth_google) or [ueberauth_twitter](https://github.com/ueberauth/ueberauth_twitter).
+Defaults to [Jason](https://github.com/michalmuskala/jason).

 ```elixir
 config :ueberauth, Ueberauth,